The knock sensors (KS) job is, to monitor the engine, for any signs of detonation.

 Consequently, detonation is the premature ignition, of the air fuel mixture.

 Detonation is a sound that occurs, when there is a second unplanned ignition within a cylinder.
 However, it is separate, from the regular controlled ignition from a spark plug.

 Knock sensors (KS) monitor this frequency, because; the second ignition, creates a second flame front.
 As a result, when those two reactions collide, you get a knock.
 Detonation produces, a distinct, mechanical knocking sound.
 But, is usually detected, at higher engine speeds or a sudden increase in engine load.

-Consequently, Producing the same knocking sound as detonation.
-So, To prevent detonation, The knock sensor monitors the frequency at which normal detonation occurs.
-Also, Providing the (PCM) with a continuous live data stream, that allows the (PCM) to control the ignition timing.
+So, to prevent detonation, knock sensors, monitor the frequency, at which normal detonation occurs.
+Consequently, providing the (PCM), with a continuous live data stream, that allows the (PCM), to control the ignition timing.

-But, If the knock sensor detects a change in that frequency, it will generate a new signal voltage.
-Consequently, That signal voltage is based on the changed frequency.
+So, if the knock sensors detect, a change in that frequency; it will generate a new signal voltage.
+Consequently, that signal voltage is based on the changed frequency.
 Which the (PCM) then interprets as detonation.

-So, The advantage of this is that the (PCM) can always keep the ignition timing advanced.
-As a result, Suitable for any given set of engine operating conditions.
-Therefore, Increasing engine efficiency and fuel economy, while reducing emissions.
-Finally, A defective knock sensor has a direct bearing on engine operation and efficiency.
+So, the advantage of this is, that the (PCM), can always keep the ignition timing advanced.
+Therefore, suitable for any given set of engine operating conditions.
+As a result, increasing engine efficiency and fuel economy; while reducing emissions.
+In other words, defective knock sensors have, a direct bearing on engine operation and efficiency.